dr4ke616/txGraylog/README.md

 ```

 ## Usage
-`txGraylog` can be used by starting a log observer like you would any other python logging module.
-Alternatively it can also be started as a `Twisted` service.
+`txGraylog` can be started by instantiating the log observer class and passing in the protocol, port and address to use.
+Alternatively it can also be started as a `Twisted` service supplying the same paramaters as the observer. `txGraylog` supports both plain text and [Gelf](https://www.graylog.org/resources/gelf-2/) when using TCP or UDP.

 ### Observer
 When instantiating the observer you need to import the observer class itself and the protocol you wish it use.
 Below is an example of starting the log observer using UDP.